reifjulian/reifjulian.github.io/_pages/guide.md

 ## Version control systems

-Version control systems such as Git and SVN are powerful and absolutely necessary for large software development collaborations.
+Version control systems like Git and SVN are essential for large software development collaborations.
 I myself use GitHub when developing my [software packages](https://github.com/reifjulian/).
-However, I personally find these systems unnecessary for academic analyses with a small number of coauthors and which are expected to end after publication.
-If you're interested in version control, I recommend checking out [Grant McDermott's Git slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1).
+However, I generally find these systems unnecessary for academic analyses, which typically involve a small number of coauthors and conclude after publication.
+If you're interested in learning more about version control, I recommend checking out [Grant McDermott's Git slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1).

 # Organizing the project